mathisbot/homomorph-rust/README.md

 It is still more efficient to decrypt, operate and then re-encrypt the data.
 This limits the use of the system to applications where security is paramount, and takes precedence over speed.

-It's worth remembering that the system is inherently slow, as each bit is ciphered as a polynomial whose degree is at least $d+d'$ (the degree skyrockets with each homomorphic operation), and that no system that is both secure and fast has yet been found.
+It's worth remembering that the system is inherently slow, as each bit is ciphered as a polynomial whose degree is at least $d+d'$ (the degree skyrockets with each homomorphic operation), and that, as of today, no system that is both secure and fast has yet been found.

 ## Good practices

 The properties of homomorphic encryption make it a great candidate for calculations in unsafe environments.

-In general, it's best to encrypt/decrypt locally, and only perform homomorphic operations on the external environment.
+It's best to encrypt/decrypt locally, and only perform homomorphic operations on the external environment.

 If this is not possible, it may be worth taking certain precautions:
-- Zeroize memory using `zeroize` (it is done for `SecretKey`)
+- Zeroize unciphered data using `zeroize` (it is done for `SecretKey`)
 - Protect memory by using `mimalloc` with its `secure` feature enabled (`mimalloc` will generally improve performance).

 ## System